apache/zeppelin/docs/interpreter/spark.md

 </div>

 ### Object Interpolation
-Some interpreters can interpolate object values from `z` into the command string by using the `{variable-name}` syntax.
-The value of any object previously `put` into `z` can be interpolated into a command string by using such a pattern containing the object's name.
+Some interpreters can interpolate object values from `z` into the paragraph text by using the `{variable-name}` syntax.
+The value of any object previously `put` into `z` can be interpolated into a paragraph text by using such a pattern containing the object's name.
 The following example shows one use of this facility:

 ####In Scala cell: